Skip to main content

 Internet Not As Open Down Under

-So before I scare you off to much the overall broadband and cable options for residents and small business in Australia seemed relative similar to that in the US.
-Most of my time visiting my family in Australia I had Wi-Fi access in each residents I was staying at (secured wireless networks) – and I have to say that was very enjoyable to use.
+So before I scare you off too much, the overall broadband and cable options for residents and small business in Australia seemed relative similar to that in the US.
+Most of my time visiting my family in Australia I had Wi-Fi access in each residents I was staying at (secured wireless networks).
+Additionally, I have to say that was very enjoyable to use.
 But outside your residence or work environment the internet openness down under disappears quickly.

 Getting Online At Mickie Dee’s

 While staying at my parents holiday house in Rosebud (around 50 miles from Melbourne) – their house had slower access (ADSL).
-Having plenty of work to do and requiring high speed access to do it – I was informed by a family member that all McDonald’s Restaurants in Australia have Wi-Fi..
-I was extremely happy with this discovery – a Mickie Dee’s was only a 10 minute walk from where I was staying and the McDonalds stores in Australia are second to none so I was happy to plan my afternoon around some good food and drink.
+I had plenty of work to do that required high speed access to do it.
+I was informed by a family member that all McDonald’s Restaurants in Australia have Wi-Fi.
+Happy with the discovery, a Mickie Dee’s ,was only a 10 minute walk from where I was staying.
+The McDonalds stores in Australia are second to none so I was happy to plan my afternoon around some good food and drink.
 (McCafe being a really big part of the stores success in Australia)…

 So I arrive at McDonalds and order my “value” meal – and then find a comfortable place to sit, eat and surf.
 Before ordering I confirmed that the restaurant did in fact have Wi-Fi which was confirmed with a smile.
 I was feeling good – everything going to plan.
 So I thought…